Nonviolence International

 Nonviolence International (NI) acts as a network of resource centers that promote the use of nonviolence and nonviolent resistance.
 They have maintained relationships with activists in a number of countries, with their most recent projects taking place in Palestine, Sudan and Ukraine.
-They partnered with International Center for Nonviolent Conflict to update Gene Sharp's seminal work on 198 methods of nonviolent action (The Politics of Nonviolent Action) through a book publication.
+They partnered with International Center on Nonviolent Conflict to update Gene Sharp's seminal work on 198 methods of nonviolent action (The Politics of Nonviolent Action) through a book publication.
 NI has also produced a comprehensive database of nonviolence tactics, which stands as the largest collection of nonviolent tactics in the world.
 They partner with Rutgers University to provide the largest collection of nonviolence training materials in the world.

 History

 In 1989, Palestinian activist Mubarak Awad founded Nonviolence International along with co-founders Jonathan Kuttab, Kamal Boulatta and Abdul Aziz Said.
 Nonviolence International is a 501(c)(3) organization registered in Washington, DC, United States and is continuously active in educating and training the public and activists in the use of nonviolent resistance.
 They are particularly known for their work in conflict zones and Civil Society at the United Nations, building coalitions to find and advocate for nonviolent solutions across the globe.